How to accessorize your hair

 While gorgeous cascading curls and bouncy blowouts don't need much to make them look extra chic, during the summer months, taking the time to add waves or blow dry your hair is a daunting task.
 This is why the steamy season is perfect for embellishing simple hairstyles with a little something special.
-From clip-in barrettes to headbands to a well-placed braid, we share four chic ways to accessorize your hairstyle this summer.
+From clip-in barrettes to headbands to a well-placed braid, allow me to show you four chic ways to accessorize your hairstyle this summer.

 Long waves are a go-to in the summer months.
 They are effortless and instantly evoke your inner mermaid.
 Take that sea goddess vibe one step further by adding a few ocean-inspired clips to your hair.
-Like the ones shown above, seashell embellished bobby pins make a subtle statement which is perfect for both a day at the office or drinks with friends.
+Seashell embellished bobby pins make a subtle statement perfect for both a day at the office or drinks with friends.
 After spraying a beach waves spray through your strands, twist back the face framing layers of your hair and secure into a half-up style.
 Embellish the twists with a few fun bobby pins!

 Headbands for the Win

 The quickest way to add an accessory to your hairstyle-whether you wear your hair up or down, curly or straight, long or short?
 Headbands.
 These schoolyard go-tos have officially made their comeback, showing up on A-listers and runways alike.
-Not sure how to style this accessory to make it look grown up and not grammar school?
-We share expert tips for styling a headband, straight from a stylist, here.
+Not sure how to style this accessory to make it look grown up and not grammar school? make a stop by my studio and I will show you how.